VPMWebApps/CIS-Research-Topics/README.md

 7. manufacturing vs service economy

 8. policy reforms - what is policy ? what is reform ? how is it done ? how to identify bottlenecks ? unnecessary regulations , complexities - can CIS help the center and state
+   DOGE - positives and negatives

-9. cutting the bureaucratic red tapes - dismantling babudoms,retraining and re-assigning the workforce
+10. cutting the bureaucratic red tapes - dismantling babudoms,retraining and re-assigning the workforce

-10. skilling and retraining missions - re-look at the extisting institutions - efficiency and outcome - status - alive or dead
+11. skilling and retraining missions - re-look at the extisting institutions - efficiency and outcome - status - alive or dead

-11. supply side inefficiencies
+12. supply side inefficiencies

-12. digitising urban planning
+13. digitising urban planning

-13. indian export economics and competencies
+14. indian export economics and competencies

-14. import substitution
+15. import substitution

-15. conscious capitalism
+16. conscious capitalism

-16. grievance portals feedback loops
+17. grievance portals feedback loops